madelyne/madelyne.github.io/about.md

 ---
 I'm currently a graduate student in the computer science department at Princeton University, where I'm fortunate to be advised by [Jonathan Mayer](https://jonathanmayer.org/).
 I'm grateful for the support of a National Science Foundation [Graduate Research Fellowship](https://www.nsfgrfp.org/).
 My research is animated by a fascination with the news and the people who make and read it.
 Recent areas of interest include private analytics, hybrid approaches to fact-checking, and online speech & identity.

 I'll be spending the 2025-2026 school year working at [CyLab](https://www.cylab.cmu.edu/) at Carnegie Mellon University.
+From mid-July to early August, I'll be in Berlin for the [Community Privacy Residency](https://community-privacy.github.io/).

 Before grad school, I worked as a fact checker and editorial producer at _The New Yorker_, where I collaborated with writers and editors on stories for the print and digital editions of the magazine, built page layouts, and contributed capsule book reviews.
 I still occasionally take on book-length fact-checking projects, as interest and availability allow!